mjwhite8119/FRCTraining/Romi/romiVision.md

 # <a name="code"></a>Vision Programming
-In this section we'll make use of the Raspberry Pi camera that's installed on the Romi.
-The camera will recognize a line drawn on the ground.
-The line should be a distinctive color that doesn't blend in with the surrounding colors.
-During this lesson we'll decide on a color and tune the camera in to lock onto that color.
-Once we've "locked on" to the color we'll draw a center line on the camera image so as we can follow the line.
-The camera server will use the Robotpy [Network Tables](https://robotpy.readthedocs.io/en/stable/guide/nt.html#networktables-guide) to send data to the [Simulator](https://docs.wpilib.org/en/latest/docs/software/wpilib-tools/robot-simulation/index.html) and [Shuffleboard](https://docs.wpilib.org/en/latest/docs/software/dashboards/shuffleboard/index.html).
+In this module we'll learn how to use the Raspberry Pi camera that's attached to the Romi.
+We'll get it to stream camera images to [Shuffleboard](https://docs.wpilib.org/en/latest/docs/software/dashboards/shuffleboard/index.html), and use the Robotpy [Network Tables](https://robotpy.readthedocs.io/en/stable/guide/nt.html#networktables-guide) to send data to the [Simulator](https://docs.wpilib.org/en/latest/docs/software/wpilib-tools/robot-simulation/index.html) and to your robot program.
+Lastly, we'll learn how to overlay a cross on the image to identify its center.
+This will be a useful technique in subsequent learning modules to track image features that are captured by the camera.

 The camera program uses the open source software called [OpenCV](https://opencv.org/) and can be written in Java, Python, or C++.
 We're going to use the Python programming language since most of the OpenCV programming examples that you'll find online will use Python, so if you run into any problems with your program chances you'll find the solution in Python.
 The camera program uses the [CameraServer](cameraServer) libraries from Robotpy.